pawan1773/pdf-viewer/README.md

 ## Execute

-* Run using any local server by replacing with your own clientid(CLIENT_ID in index.js)
+* Run using any server/host that serves static content by replacing with your own clientid(CLIENT_ID in index.js)
 * Set your tracking id in index.html in https://www.googletagmanager.com/gtag/js?id=<YOUR_TRACKING_ID> and gtag('config', '<YOUR_TRACKING_ID>');to track events using Google analytics